roVer-HM/flowcontrol/README.md

 Install flowcontrol in virtual environment

 `python3.8 -m venv .venv`

 `source ./venv/bin/activate`

 `python3 setup.py install`

 Change to the tutorials folder

 `cd tutorials`

 We recommend to leave out the information dissemination part at the beginning.
-Hence, we only the Vadere simulator.
+Hence, we only need the Vadere simulator.
 Download Vadere:

 `python3 download_vadere.py`

 Run your first tutorial

 `python3 tutorial__set_targets.py`

-Analyse the results